rails-lts/security-scanner-configs/configs/rails_lts/2_3_18_24/cves.md

-# List of CVEs addressed by Rails 2.3.18.24 LTS
+# List of vulnerabilities addressed by Rails 2.3.18.24 LTS

-This is a known list of all known CVEs relevant for Rails 2.3.18.24 LTS.
+This is a known list of all known vulnerabilities relevant for Rails 2.3.18.24 LTS.

 - CVE-2011-1497
   - XSS in auto_link method